 Surrey Hospitals Foundation and Simon Fraser University Partner to Advance Health Research and Innovation in Surrey

-Erin Morantz - Vice-President, Advancement and Alumni Engagement, Simon Fraser University, Nicole Robson - President & CEO, Surrey Hospitals Foundation, Dugan O’Neil - Vice-President, Research and Innovation, Simon Fraser University, Dr. Jason Chan - Mov
+Erin Morantz, Vice-President, Advancement and Alumni Engagement, SFU.
+Nicole Robson, President & CEO, Surrey Hospitals Foundation.
+Dugan O’Neil, Vice-President, Research and Innovation.
+Dr. Jason Chan, Neurologist at the Fraser Health Movement Disorders

-Partnership launches with initial $15 million philanthropic commitment to strengthen research and innovation across Surrey’s health-care and academic ecosystem

 “This partnership reflects a shared commitment to building a stronger, more connected health system in Surrey.
 By bringing philanthropy alongside research and innovation, we are supporting an ecosystem where discovery is embedded directly in care.
 Aligning academic expertise with clinical priorities and community investment allows us to accelerate innovation and ultimately improve health outcomes for people across our region,” said Nicole Robson, President & CEO, Surrey Hospitals Foundation.